SDG 1 – No poverty

 To break down the vicious circle of hardship and poverty for the long term, KfW also promotes the development of social protection systems.
 In these endeavours, it aims to protect the population from eventualities such as illness and climate-related risks.

-With a total of 297 measures and a commitment volume of over EUR 4.7 billion in 2019, KfW is especially active in the field of poverty alleviation as part of its promotional mandate.
+With a commitment volume of over EUR 8.4 billion in 2020, KfW is especially active in the field of poverty alleviation as part of its promotional mandate.